-OSIG's Fiscal Year 2022 Annual Work Plan describes the work the agency plans to undertake during the upcoming fiscal year.
+OSIG's Fiscal Year 2023 Annual Work Plan describes the work the agency plans to undertake during the upcoming fiscal year.
 To ensure the most efficient and effective use of staff resources, areas selected for review are carefully considered.
 OSIG conducts reviews that are timely and will have the greatest impact and benefit for its stakeholders, the citizens of the Commonwealth.
 Because there are a vast number of potential areas for review and limited staff resources to conduct these studies, a careful selection process has resulted in this work plan.
 OSIG has incorporated the methodologies used to select areas for review in the appropriate sections of the plan.

-OSIG presents this plan in sections covering work to be performed by the divisions and units within the agency.
+OSIG presents this plan in sections covering work its divisions and units will perform.
 The plan is agile and work described in the plan may change as the year progresses due to events that require modifications.
 Because of differences in legislative requirements and the nature of projects performed by each of OSIG's program areas, each division follows a slightly different presentation format to best present its work.

-The organizational structure of OSIG consists of two divisions to accomplish its statutory mandates: the Investigations and Administration Division and the Audit and Inspections Division.
+The organizational structure of OSIG consists of three divisions to accomplish its statutory mandates: the Investigations Division, the Audit and Inspections Division, and the Administration Division.

-Investigations and Administration Division
+Investigations Division